 Lower School (National Curriculum Years 7 & 8)

 Around 65 boys join the Lower School for the First and Second Year curriculum.
 The boys are split into three classes and are taught in those classes for all their subjects except the practical arts where they are in four smaller groups of around 16 and Maths which has four sets in the Second Year.
 They are usually taught one of their subjects by their tutor and several of their teachers will teach them for both years in Lower School.

 The curriculum in Lower School is very broad so boys are exposed to a wide range of subjects before they begin to narrow them down for the Middle School years.
-Alongside English and Maths, boys study the humanities (History, Geography, RS), the sciences (Physical Science and Biology), all four of the practical arts (Art, DT, Drama, Music), Computing and Latin.
+Alongside English and Maths, boys study the humanities (History, Geography, RS), the sciences (Biology, Chemistry and Physics), all four of the practical arts (Art, DT, Drama, Music), Computing and Latin.
 Additionally, in First Year boys take a four week course in Linguistics and then study German followed by French for the rest of the year; they then choose one of these languages to continue with in Second Year.

 The emphasis in Lower School is on exploration and excitement - we want to see boys enjoying their learning free from the constraints of public examinations.
 The curriculum therefore has an academic rigour but also plenty of opportunity for boys to have fun, undertake individual research and be creative.

 We produce an annually-updated document containing detailed descriptions of what each subject covers during Lower School.
 This can be found here.